-American Civil War April 1861 – May 1865
+American Civil War: April 1861 – May 1865

-General Benjamin F. Butler, from Lowell, Massachusetts, educated as a lawyer, took the position that, if Virginia considered itself a foreign power to the United States, then he was under no obligation to return the three men.
+General Benjamin F. Butler, educated as a lawyer, took the position that, if Virginia considered itself a foreign power to the United States, then he was under no obligation to return the three men.
 He would hold them as "contraband of war."
 When Confederate Major John B. Cary requested their return, Butler refused the request.

 On September 25, 1861, the Secretary of the Navy, Gideon Welles issued a directive to give "persons of color, commonly known as contrabands," in the employment of the Union Navy pay at the rate of $10 per month and a full day's ration.
-Three weeks later, the Union Army followed suit, paying male "contrabands" at Fort Monroe $8 a month and females $4.
+Three weeks later, the Union Army followed suit, paying male "contrabands" at Fort Monroe $8 a month, and females $4.

-The word spread quickly among southeastern Virginia's slave communities.
-While becoming a "contraband" did not mean full freedom, many slaves considered it a step in that direction.
-The day after Butler's decision, many more slaves found their way to Fort Monroe and appealed to become contraband.
+The word spread quickly among southeastern Virginia's enslaved communities.
+While becoming a contraband did not mean full freedom, many enslaved people considered it a step in that direction.
+The day after Butler's decision, many more found their way to Fort Monroe and appealed to become contraband.

 By the end of the war in April 1865, less than four years later, an estimated 10,000 enslaved people had applied to gain contraband status from Union forces across the South.